 Pursuant to Section 333 of the FAA Modernization and Reform Act of 2012 (the Reform Act) and 14 C.F.R.
-Part 11, Habana Avenue, LLC, doing business as and publicly branded as Fly Habana, operator of Small Unmanned Aircraft Systems ("sUAS sUAS") equipped to conduct aerial photography for the motion picture and television and content creation industry for scripted closed set filming, hereby applies for an exemption from the listed Federal Aviation Regulations ("FARs") to allow commercial operation of its sUAS, so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.1
+Part 11, VideoIndiana, Inc., doing business as and publicly branded as WTHR TV, operator of Small Unmanned Aircraft Systems equipped to conduct aerial video recording and live photography for television, hereby applies for an exemption from the listed Federal Aviation Regulations ("FARs") to allow commercial operation of its sUAS, so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.1.

-As described more fully below, the requested exemption would permit the operation of small, unmanned and relatively inexpensive sUAS under controlled conditions in airspace that is 1) limited 2) predetermined 3) controlled as to access and 4) would provide safety enhancements to the already safe operations in the film and television industry presently using conventional aircraft.
-Approval of this exemption would thereby enhance safety and fulfill the Secretary of Transportation's (the FAA Administrator's) responsibilities to "...establish requirements for the safe operation of such aircraft systems in the national airspace system."
-Section 333(c) of the Reform Act.
+As described more fully below, the requested exemption would permit the operation of small, unmanned and relatively inexpensive sUAS under controlled condition in airspace that is 1) limited, 2) predetermined, 3) controlled as to access, and 4) would provide safety enhancements to the already safe operations in the television industry presently using conventional aircraft.
+Approval of this exemption would thereby enhance safety and fulfill the Secretary of Transportation's (the FAA Administrator's) responsibilities to "... establish requirements for the safety operation of such aircraft systems in the national airspace system" Section 333 (c) of the Reform Act."